We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - avoiding loud environments when it is not possible to protect the ears

-- They work similarly to microphones, which means they amplify all sound, including background noises.
+- They work similarly to microphones, meaning they amplify all sound, including background noises.

 - A person may need to adjust the hearing aid settings for different locations and sounds.
 It is advisable to speak with an audiologist about how and when to do this.